⚡ Flash Sale 20% Discount for New Clients, use code "QUICK20" at Checkout! ⚡

 🛈 Quick Reference

-According to the Economic Crime and Corporate Transparency Act, existing companies with a statement date from 5 March 2024 must give a registered email address when they file their next confirmation statement.
-From 4 March 2024, new companies must provide a registered email address in their application for incorporation.
+According to the Economic Crime and Corporate Transparency Act, existing companies with a confirmation statement date from 5 March 2024 must give a registered email address when they file their next statement.
+Further, starting on 4 March 2024, new companies must provide a registered email address in their application for incorporation.
+The email address will not appear in the public record.

 How to File Your Confirmation Statement With Companies House Online and Make Changes to Your Company Information

-To hand in your confirmation statement and update your company details online with Companies House, follow these steps:
+To hand in your confirmation statement and update your company details online with Companies House every 12 months, follow these steps:

 1. Use the Companies House search service to retrieve the current information they have on your company.